waynodiablo/Oystercard/rails/yelp_v1/10_updating.md

   end
 ...
 ```

+Let's not forget to update our `restaurant_params` method to reflect the new restaurant properties we're trying to update.

 Now simply update your `app/views/restaurants/index` file and we're done for this section!
 Next, we'll tackle what happens when you want something to go away forever...